ratbo99/PSNTracker/README.md

 ---

 Open:
-- https://localhost:port in your Browser or as a OBS Browsersource for a Trophyoverlay
+- https://localhost:port in your Browser or as a OBS Browsersource for a Trophyoverlay.
+You can customize the overlay by using obs custom css.
   ![{96132C8F-C1B7-4D36-BD70-FAF9360A8702}](https://github.com/user-attachments/assets/271db410-b7bb-4a5e-81da-caf9056b3694)

 - https://localhost:port/trophies in your Browser to keep track of earned trophies.
 Toggle the Switch to show or hide earned Trophies